 Recognized worldwide for its regional film incentives, studio and post-production services and crew base, Sudbury has welcomed productions from CBC, Netflix, City TV, Hallmark and more.

 Let Us Help You Plan Your Event!
 Are you planning a meeting in Sudbury?
 Perhaps you’re hosting an event here in the city?
 You might be gathering the folks for a family reunion, organizing for “the big day” or inviting other teams for a tournament.
 Whatever the reason, we’re here to help!

-Business owners who have determined that an outdoor patio will generate positive returns are encouraged to review the Guidelines below and submit their plans to the City using the online form.
-Questions and inquiries can also be sent to email@example.com for assistance.
+Business owners who have determined that an outdoor patio will generate positive returns are encouraged to submit their plans online to the City of Greater Sudbury.

 Restaurants that have traditionally opened existing built-in patios are able to do so without additional approvals from the City.